-We talk about this a lot, but it is hugely important for your energy savings to ensure there are no air leaks in your home.
+It is hugely important for your energy savings to ensure there are no air leaks in your home.
 Warm air will escape out of any cracks and can make your heating system work harder and cost you more to heat your home.
 Use caulk to seal cracks and openings between stationary house components like a door frame and weatherstripping to seal components that move like an operable window.

 3. Show Some TLC To Your Furnace

 Your furnace may be a distant memory since you last powered it on, but before the cold weather descends and you must reluctantly switch it on, give it some TLC.
 Clean your furnace annually each autumn.
 Sediment build-up can cause your system to work less efficiently or potentially become a fire-hazard.
 Cleaning your system and getting it inspected will reduce the risks.

 During the winter try to change your filter regularly; a dirty filter will decrease air flow and energy-efficiency.
 And if your furnace is ready to be replaced, buy an energy-efficient model.
 It will save you money and energy each month!

 Your ducts are often times out of sight, out of mind, tucked away in the attic or basement.
 But a home with central heating can lose about 20% of the air that moves through the duct system.
 Make sure your ducts are in order by properly sealing and insulating them.
 Tightly sealed and insulated ducts can potentially reduce your annual energy bills by $120 or more!